raspberrypilearning/pixel-art-reveal/en/step_8.md

 If you want to have more fun exploring Unity, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=unity).

-If you want to create your own material to add to your ball you could try out the [Blender - Add material effects to a marble](https://projects.raspberrypi.org/en/projects/blender-marble) project.
+If you want to create your own material to add to your ball you could try out the [Blender: Add material effects to a marble](https://projects.raspberrypi.org/en/projects/blender-marble) project.

-If you want to create your own tiled floor you could try out the [Blender - Create a 3D tiled floor](https://projects.raspberrypi.org/en/projects/blender-tiled-floor) project.
+If you want to create your own tiled floor you could try out the [Blender: Create a 3D tiled floor](https://projects.raspberrypi.org/en/projects/blender-tiled-floor) project.